 And let me say this right away, loud and clear: we will focus on money in this blog post.
-It will be central and you will get rich if you decide to move forward and start your own blog.
+It will be central and you can get rich if you decide to move forward and start your own book blog.

 You are creating a masterpiece of marketing for yourself that will last a lifetime and beyond.

 Think about this… If these bloggers walk away from their blogs, what do you think their earning power is at a new job?

 This is one of the perks of doing work online: your name grows in value.
 Your personal brand enhances.

 The investment you make isn’t just returned in dollars.
 You build yourself at the same time.

 Bonus Round!
 The Future is Creative